 When Sissy Spacek was preparing for her character, she isolated herself from the rest of the ensemble, decorated her dressing room with heavy religious iconography and studied Gustave Doré's illustrated Bible.
 She studied "the body language of people being stoned for their sins," starting or ending every scene in one of those positions.

-Nancy Allen claims that she never realized that her character was going to be so evil until she saw the finished film, she thought that she and John Travolta were playing such self-centered, bickering morons that they were there for comic relief.
-Piper Laurie also thought that the character of Margaret White was so over the top that the film had to be a comedy.
+Nancy Allen claims she never realized her character was going to be so evil until she saw the finished film.
+She thought she and John Travolta were playing such self-centered, bickering morons that they were there for comic relief.
+Piper Laurie also thought the character of Margaret White was so over the top that the film had to be a comedy.

 The dizzying camera shot during the prom scene was achieved by placing William Katt and Sissy Spacek on a platform that was spinning in one direction, while the camera was being dollied in the opposite direction.